Facebook Pixel

 Know the Requirements for a VA Loan

-Before you start looking for a VA loan, you should have sufficient income and a good credit rating.
+Before looking for a VA loan, you should have sufficient income and a good credit rating.
 Although the VA doesn't have set credit requirements, lenders will have overlays beyond the VA's guidelines that could affect your ability to be approved for this type of loan.
-Also, the home that you intend to purchase must become your primary residence.
+Also, the home you intend to purchase must become your primary residence.

 Apply for Your Certificate of Eligibility